plumvillage/newsletter/src/2024/en/articles/br-thien-chi--blossoming-trees.md

 ## Preparing and letting go

-When we were in Belfast, Ireland, Sister Tai Nghiem invited me to talk at the end of a Dharma talk about how I practiced the art of stopping.
+When we were in Belfast, Ireland, Sr. Tai Nghiem invited me to talk at the end of a Dharma talk about how I practiced the art of stopping.
 I was nervous and tried to prepare myself well.
 Then my sister asked me to speak at the beginning of the talk, instead.
 A few hours later after all the preparations I did, she said to me: “Now brother, let go of everything you have prepared.
 The most important thing is that you connect with the people in the hall and speak to them.
 You don’t need to try to remember what you’ve prepared.”
 That was a hard lesson, but very important.

 ## Eyebrows, tea and fame